n64decomp/mk64/README.md

 This repository does not contain assets.
 Compiling requires asset extraction from a prior copy of the game.

-Currently it only supports these releases: US (us), EU 1.0 (eu-1.0) and EU 1.1 (eu-final).

-It builds the following ROMs:
+It supports and builds the following versions:

 | ROM Output        | Revision| SHA-1 Checksum                           |
 |-------------------|---------|------------------------------------------|